vinayak5002/vinayak5002/README.md

 # Hi there 👋

 ## <img src = "https://user-images.githubusercontent.com/63050133/156777293-72a6e681-2582-4a9d-ad92-09d1181d47c7.gif" width = 50px height = 50px> This is Vinayak

 ### B.Tech 1st year CSE student at ASE Coimbatore

-Intrests: Still trying all the feilds available but currently I am intrested in devoloping apps in flutter and I am also intrested in developing web apps
+Interests: Still trying all the fields available but currently I am interested in developing apps in flutter and I am also interested in developing web apps.

 2⭐ Coder in Code chef

 5⭐ In problem solving in hackerranker